tomzou128/mbnet/README.md

 # mbnet
-this is a little react-native project which allows you to use your phone camera to recognise object.
+This is a little react-native project which allows you to use your phone camera to take a picture and recognise object using pre-trained machine learning model.
 The model is the mobilenet model.
 I separated the component part and screen part so that the code is more reusable